chef/chef-web-docs/content/sass/sso.md

 1. Click on Create App Integration.

     IMAGE
 1. Select SAML 2.0, and select next.

-1. You will be redirected to page where you can create your app.
+1. You will be redirected to a page where you can create your app.

     IMAGE